Implantable Device Replacement Procedure

 medicines to take.
 Don’t stop taking any medicine unless your healthcare provider

 tells you to do so.
-Arrange for someone to drive you home after the procedure.
+It’s a good idea to ask someone to drive you home after the procedure.

 Your healthcare provider may do some tests before your procedure.
 These may include